 1. Meet The Title Loan Requirements

-For the first step, make sure you meet the title loan requirements.
+For the first step in the title loan process is to make sure you meet the title loan requirements.
+There is no point in spending time applying for a title loan if you can’t meet the requirements.
 It often makes the process go smoother when you meet the requirements before applying and have all of your information in one place.
 As you gather the documents related to each requirement, put them into a single folder or file.
-Then, when you are ready to apply you can do so quickly.
+Then, when you are ready to apply, you can do so quickly.

 What are the Title Loan Requirements?

 Title loan requirements include information related to the borrower (ID, proof of income) and information related to the vehicle (vehicle title, proof of insurance).
 Generally, you will need to meet the following requirements to get a Title loan:

 - Vehicle – obviously you need to own a vehicle